An Algorithm to compute the Kronecker cone and other moment cones: Two filters: Gröbner and linear triangular

+In this section, we describe two methods to detect whether $\pi$ is birational.
+Both methods use defining equations of the fibers of $\pi$.

+The first method works via a computation of a Gröbner basis of a fiber.
+Unfortunately, the computational complexity of this method is too high to handle a significant amount of cases, even with a probabilistic method.
+For Kron(5,5,5), with 1s limit per $(\tau,w)$ (see Algorithm \ref{algo:Grobner}), the computation is inconclusive for 1387 over the 2261 inequalities from Step 4.
+It decides the birationality for 461 over the 462 irredundant inequalities.
+It rejects 413 over the 1798 redundant inequalities.
+The computation much likely finishes in the birational cases since the Gröbner basis is then simple.

-In this section, we introduce a fast positive filter.
-Indeed, this filter selects, among the pairs $(\tau,w)$ such that $\pi$ is dominant, some for which $\pi$ is birational.
-This filter is partial but fast and deterministic.
-It works in the three special examples: Kronecker, fermionic and bosonic.
-For Kron$(4,4,4)$ it tests 230 inequalities in 1,8s and selects 5 of them (among the 47 birational cases)
+We also describe a faster deterministic method (called {\it linear triangular}) which allows you to select, among the pairs $(\tau,w)$ such that $\pi$ is dominant, some for which $\pi$ is birational.
+For Kron$(5,5,5)$, this second method tests 2261 inequalities in 50s and selects 51 of them (among the 462 birational cases).